apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/project_setup.md

 > [NPM](https://www.npmjs.com/) has a huge collection of open-source libraries for Node.js.
 You can (and you should) utilize it to save time and tap into the amazing open-source community around JavaScript and Node.js.

-## [](#creating-a-project) Create a new NPM project
+## [](#creating-a-project) Creating a new project with NPM

-Before we can install NPM modules we need to create an NPM project.
-To do that, create a new directory or use the one that you already have open in VSCode (you can delete the `hello.js` now) and from that directory run this command in your terminal:
+Before we can install NPM modules, we need to create an NPM project.
+To do that, you can create a new directory or use the one that you already have open in VSCode (you can delete the **hello.js** file now) and from that directory run this command in your terminal:

 ```shell
 npm init -y
 ```

-It will set up an empty NPM project for you and create a file called `package.json`.
+It will set up an empty NPM project for you and create a file called **package.json**.
 This is a very important file in Node.js programming as it contains information about the project.

 ![NPM init with VSCode]({{@asset web_scraping_for_beginners/data_collection/images/vscode-npm-init.webp}})

 ### [](#modern-javascript) Use modern JavaScript

 Node.js and NPM support two types of projects, let's call them legacy and modern.
 For backwards compatibility, the legacy version is used by default.
-To switch to the modern version, open your `package.json` and add this line to the end of the JSON object.
+To switch to the modern version, open your **package.json** and add this line to the end of the JSON object.
 Don't forget to add a comma to the end of the previous line 😉

 ```text
 "type": "module"